Arthur D. Morse

-Arthur David Morse (December 27, 1920 – June 1, 1971) was an author and television producer for the Columbia Broadcasting System (CBS) and a World War II historian.
+Arthur David Morse (December 27, 1920 – June 1, 1971) was an American author and television producer for the Columbia Broadcasting System (CBS) and a World War II historian.
 As a journalist, he worked both in print and television and concerned himself with investigating the social issues of his day.
-As an author, he is best known for "While Six Million Died: A Chronicle of American Apathy", his book concerning the inaction and disregard of the United States government, especially the State Department, for the genocide of the Jews of Europe during the Second World War.
+As an author, he is best known for While Six Million Died: A Chronicle of American Apathy (1968), his book concerning the inaction and disregard of the United States government, especially the State Department, for the genocide of the Jews of Europe during the Second World War.

 Early life and education

 Morse was born in Brooklyn, New York, the son of Frank and Henrietta Moskowitz.
 He was educated at the University of Virginia.
-During the Second World War, he served as an officer in the United States navy, reaching the rank of lieutenant.
+During the Second World War, he served as an officer in the United States Navy, reaching the rank of lieutenant.

 Career

-Morse began his career as a freelance writer for national magazines, such as "Harper's Bazaar" and he won recognition in this field, including the Sigma Delta Chi's annual award for "distinguished public service journalism".
+Morse began his career as a freelance writer for national magazines, such as Harper's Bazaar and he won recognition in this field, including the Sigma Delta Chi's annual award for "distinguished public service journalism".